Vincent Joseph Dunker: Biography

-Vincent was born on December 6, 1878 in Highland, Missouri, to Mary Rosella Guyot who had immigrated from France to the United States.
+Vincent was born on December 6, 1878, in Highland, Missouri, to Mary Rosella Guyot who had immigrated from France to the United States.
 Vincent's father was Henry Dunker Jr. who had been born in Germany.
 Vincent was baptized at the St. Boniface Church in Perrville, Missouri where his parents resided.
 After finishing high school, Vincent worked as a blacksmith and carpenter.
 He then studied photography, obtaining a master's degree from the Illinois College of Photography in Effingham, Illinois.

 In the late 1890s Vincent moved to Ste.
 Genevieve, Missouri, and opened a photography studio.
 He soon became well known as outstanding in portrait photography and photographer of historical buildings.
 In addition to operating a portrait studio, Vincent took many photos of the city of Ste.
-Genevieve and in 1900 published a small booklet of photos titled ‘’Souvenir Letter, Ste.
-Genevieve, Mo.’’
+Genevieve and in 1900 published a small booklet of photos titled Souvenir Letter, Ste.
+Genevieve, Mo.

 On Oct 28, 1902, Vincent married Ottie May Boyer, also of Ste.
 Genevieve.
 On April 8, 1911, Vincent opened a new studio at 203 Broadway in the Grissom (Calhoon) building in Cape Girardeau, Missouri.
 On April 19, 1911, Vincent's wife Ottie arrived from Ste.
 Genevieve with their daughter Majella and they moved into a home on North Fountain Street in Cape Girardeau.

 In 1937, Vincent leased his photography studio in order to devote his time fully to the construction of cameras.

 In 1955, Vincent sold his studio portrait business to Betty Schwent Donze of Ste.
 Genevieve.
 After thirty-seven years of camera production at the age of 82, Vincent built his last camera in 1961, a 70 mm model made for his friend Clem Donze of Ste.
 Genvieve.
 Vincent Dunker died in 1974 at the age of 96 in Ste.
 Genevieve.
-He was buried with his wife Otte in the Valle Spring Cemetery, Ste.
-Genevieve, Missouri.